laurent22/duckpuppy.com/content/About.md

 I'm a software engineer, and have been for a very long time.
 I started in the video games industry.
-Since then I have passed through the insurance industry and the banking industry before ending up at Manheim, Inc. where I am now.
+Since then I have passed through the insurance industry and the banking industry before ending up at Manheim, Inc. where I remain today.

 ## My Blog